Thinking about your options

 What if I don’t receive any government funds?

-Even if you have decided not to use any government funds like Student Finance for your current course, nearly all universities receive funds from the government, so you are still benefitting from government funding.
+Even if you have decided not to use any government funds like Student Finance for your current course, nearly all universities receive funds from the government, so you are still benefiting from government funding.
 This means that your funding for undergraduate study in the future may still be affected if you leave your current course part way through.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.